bmeviauac01/softwarelab1/docs/Lab-EFREST/index.md

 ### ~~Creating~~ database

 We will not be using Microsoft SQL Server here, but _Sqlite_.
 It is a light-weight relational database management system mainly for client-side applications.
-Although it is not recommended for servers we will use it for simplicity. **Sqlite requires no installation.**
+Although it is not recommended for servers, we will use it for simplicity. **Sqlite requires no installation.**

 We will define the database schema with _code first_ using C# code.
 Therefore, we will not need to create the schema with SQL commands.